paritytech/capi/docs/getting_started/Readme.md

 In this example, the Capi server...

-- Receives the request for a Polkadot development chain and API
+- Receives the request for a local Polkadot development chain and corresponding API
 - Spins up the Polkadot development chain
 - Uses its metadata to generate a chain-specific API
+- Injects a runtime client into the generated API
-- Serves the API to the script
+- Serves the generated API to the requesting script (`main.ts`)

 ## Summary